 The FRESH4Cs project has 10 partners from the UK, the Netherlands and Belgium.

-Vlakwa, Flanders Knowledge Center Water, is a division within VITO.
+Vlakwa is Flanders Knowledge Center Water and functions as an independent division within VITO.

 Vlakwa is involved in different national and international projects and platforms, bringing together actors from industry, government and research.
 Vlakwa’s mission is to contribute to a robust water system, which means that all users have water of the right quality at the right moment.
 As such, providing sustainable water in the coastal regions is a key objective.